aaronm7n/Messenger_App/README.md

 ### Message Model

 In the code snippit below you can see how we made our message model.
+As you can see we when a message is created we save the roomname of the room the message was sent so we know which room to display it in.
+In addition we save the actual contents of the message and the username of the one who wrote the message.
+This is all important not only for displaying the message in real time, but also for our display previous messages function.
+Our previous message function displays the most recent 50 messages sent in our chat rooms, however it has a secondary purpose.
+It also deletes all messages exceeding 50 for each room, keeping our database cleaner that it would be without the restriction.

 <p align="center">
     <img
         style="padding: 0px 0px 0px 20px"
-        width="325"
+        width="700"
         height="350"
-        src= "code_snippets/message.js.png" />
+        src= "code_snippets/previousMessages.png" />
 </p>

 ### Database Connection